 The flag of Prince Edward Island, adopted March 24, 1964, is a banner modelled after the provincial arms; the three sides away from the mast are bordered by alternating bands of red and white.
 The upper third part features the English heraldic lion which also appeared on the coat of arms of Prince Edward (Duke of Kent for whom the province is named) and King Edward the VII.

-The lower two-thirds shows an island on which are three oak saplings (on the left) which represents the three counties of PEI (Prince, Queens and Kings) under the protection of a great oak tree which represents Great Britain.
+The lower two-thirds show an island on which are three oak saplings (on the left) which represents the three counties of PEI (Prince, Queens and Kings) under the protection of a great oak tree that represents Great Britain.

 Fun fact: The large oak tree and the three small oak saplings symbolizes the provincial motto “Parva sub ingenti” (the small under the protection of the great).